R3Conclave/conclave-core-sdk/docs/docs/index.md

    changed, removed, or merged into other modules in any release.
 8. Product IDs aren't fully wired up yet.
 This shouldn't impact any testing or development at the moment, as it only matters when multiple different enclaves are used in production from the same publisher.

+## Release notes

+### Beta 2

+1. We've upgraded to use the version 2.9 of the Intel SGX SDK, which brings security improvements and lays the groundwork for new features.
+Make sure your host system is also running version 2.9.